Lamar in the lead: Ravens QB has top MVP odds

 Asked how he can downplay the MVP talk after that, Jackson said, "Like I said before, I'm all about winning.
 It is what it is.
 I'm glad he feels that way, but I'm trying to get something even more, so we all can talk about it."

 The betting interest in Jackson has increased throughout the season and could prove costly for some sportsbooks.
-Of the legitimate MVP candidates, the SuperBook at Westgate Las Vegas only suffers a net loss on two players: Jackson and Texans quarterback Deshaun Watson.
+Since Oct.
+20, he's been the most popular pick by bettors at Caesars Sportsbook.
+Over the last two weeks, 54% of the money bet on DraftKings' MVP odds has been on Jackson, and, of the legitimate MVP candidates, the SuperBook at Westgate Las Vegas would only suffer a net loss on two players: Jackson and Texans quarterback Deshaun Watson.

 Seahawks quarterback Russell Wilson is the second-favorite at 2-1 at Caesars Sportsbook, followed by Packers quarterback Aaron Rodgers (9-1) and Chiefs quarterback Patrick Mahomes (10-1), the preseason favorite.
 Cowboys quarterback Dak Prescott also is 10-1, with Vikings quarterback Kirk Cousins 15-1.
 Watson and Panthers running back Christian McCaffrey are each 20-1.